Can the Government Fund Religious Schools?

 The Virginia General Assembly’s passage of Thomas Jefferson’s Act for Establishing Religious Freedom in 1786 was the first time in history that a legislature voted to disestablish state religion.
 That revolutionary victory for religious liberty set the stage for the First Amendment’s guarantee of “no establishment” of religion.
 Our country was the first to be founded with a commitment to protect freedom of religion and conscience for people of all faiths or none.

 On the opposing side, Patrick Henry and his allies were convinced that tax support for religion was necessary to promote education and morality.
 Henry proposed a “general assessment” bill providing tax funds for clergy of all the various Christian denominations in the state.
-After long and bitter debate, the legislature enacted Jefferson’s bill, not Henry’s, on Jan.
+After a long and bitter debate, the legislature enacted Jefferson’s bill, not Henry’s, on Jan.
 16, 1786.

 Jefferson commented, “It is honorable for us to have produced the first legislature who had the courage to declare that the reason of man may be trusted with the formation of his own opinions.”